dotnet/roslyn/src/Caravela/doc/Modifications.md

 This is a list of significant modifications done to Roslyn to support Caravela, along with some details.

+To see all changes made in Caravela Compiler, you can do a diff with the last merged Roslyn commit.
+E.g., at the moment of writing, `git diff Visual-Studio-2019-Version-16.8..master` or `gitk Visual-Studio-2019-Version-16.8..master`.

 ## Caravela.Compiler.CodeAnalysis

 This shared source project contains Caravela additions to the Microsoft.CodeAnalysis project.
 It exists for better separation of Caravela Compiler code from Roslyn code